Lande Hekt

+Early life

+Hekt is from Exeter and of German descent.

 Career

 Hekt formed Muncie Girls with Dean McMullen in 2010, at age 17, while studying at Exeter College, Devon.
 The band released two studio albums, and several EPs, before breaking up in 2023.

-Having previously self-released a solo EP, Gigantic Disappointment, in 2019, during the COVID-19 pandemic Hekt wrote and recorded her first solo album.
+Having previously self-released a solo EP, Gigantic Disappointment, in 2019, Hekt wrote and recorded her first solo album.
 The album, titled Going to Hell, was released in January 2021 by Get Better Records and received positive reviews.

 In 2022, Hekt released her second full-length solo album titled House Without a View, and released the singles "Backstreet Snow" and "Gay Space Cadets".

 On 9 October 2025 Hekt released the single "Favourite Pair Of Shoes" and announced her third solo album, Lucky Now, would be released on 30 January 2026 through Tapete Records.

 Personal life

 Hekt is a gay woman.
 She came out shortly before going solo in 2019.